iceconey14/retrotube-cleaned/README.md

-# READ THIS SHIT!!!!!!!!!!

-ay mane this is a modified version of yt2007 from bhief, its vulnerable as FUCK!!!!

-don't use this is you're gonna use this for your revival, yet i know you won't read this because there was another retard who used this source code LOL
+# retrotube cleaned

-last updated: 7/19/2023
+this is my attempt of trying to sanitize retrotube's source code. last updated: 7/19/2023